McSinyx/ipppi/docs/source/requirements/use-case-model.rst

 Alternative Flows
 """""""""""""""""
+* **Full Storage Warning** *

-Before the download,if the remaining disk storage is not enough for the package downloaded,a warning would be sent.
+* Before the download,if the remaining disk storage is not enough for the package downloaded,a warning would be sent.
 The user has the choice to go ahead or abort the download.
+* **Internet Connection Broken** *

-*Internet Connection Broken:If the user's internet connection is broken during the download,the system will display an error message.The user will have the option to either retry or abort.
+* If the user's internet connection is broken during the download,the system will display an error message.The user will have the option to either retry or abort.
+* **Full Storage Error** *

-*User's disk storage is full:If the user's internet connection is broken during the download,the system will display an error message.The user can either choose to retry or abort.
+* User's disk storage is full:If the user's internet connection is broken during the download,the system will display an error message.The user can either choose to retry or abort.

 Special Requirements
 ^^^^^^^^^^^^^^^^^^^^